-- § 1.
+§ 1.
 Enrolment for a study programme, bridging or preparatory programme is allowed for a maximum of 72 ECTS credits, except for a student finding himself in a situation as referred to in Article 78, § 3 and Article 88, § 3.
-This maximum also applies to an enrolment that combines more than one type of contract. - § 2.
+This maximum also applies to an enrolment that combines more than one type of contract.

+§ 2.
 An exception to the maximum of 72 ECTS credits can be requested.
 For this, the student must submit a request to the Dean.
 Further details concerning the procedure for submitting such a request to the Dean are provided in the supplementary faculty provisions.

-The motivated request to the dean is done via the application form 'exception study programme', which is available on vub.be
+The motivated request to the dean is made using the application form 'exception to study path available on the student portal.